 At Rev.io, we are passionate about the industries we serve and are always looking to keep a pulse on what’s next.
-Today, we will examine the current state of mobility and connectivity, take a deep dive into what the future holds, and explore the potential implications for service providers.
+Today, we will examine the current state of IoT connectivity and mobility, take a deep dive into what the future holds, and explore the potential implications for service providers.

 In the late 1980s, a company called CompuServe introduced “CompuServe Information Service” (CIS), a new service offering giving users widespread access to what would eventually become known as the Internet.
 Personal computing quickly gained traction, ushering in a new era of connectivity.
 The 1990s brought 2G technology, faster connection speeds, the first SMS message, and wifi.
 And by 2010, the snowball had continued with the widespread adoption of broadband, cloud computing, social networks, and connectivity over cellular networks, paving a new path towards global mobility and a digital revolution.